FaustoLira/K-Means-Clustering/README.md

 ## Introduction

-This project aims to show the application of the Skitlearn K-Means algorithm to identify clusters in a synthetic dataset.
+This project aims to demonstrate the application of the K-Means algorithm from Scikit-learn in Python to identify clusters in a synthetic dataset.

 The main purpose of this project is to showcase proficiency in applying clustering algorithms.